Pools of Bethesda & St. Anne Church

 John 5:9–14: Now it was the Sabbath on that day.
 10 So the Jews were saying to the man who was cured, “It is the Sabbath, and it is not permissible for you to carry your pallet.”
 11 But he answered them, “He who made me well was the one who said to me, ‘Pick up your pallet and walk.’”
 12 They asked him, “Who is the man who said to you, ‘Pick up your pallet and walk’?”
 13 But the man who was healed did not know who it was, for Jesus had slipped away while there was a crowd in that place.
 14 Afterward, Jesus found him in the temple and said to him, “Behold, you have become well; do not sin anymore, so that nothing worse happens to you.”

-5. Jesus makes Himself equal with God.
+5. Jesus makes Himself equal to God.

 John 5:15–18: The man went away and told the Jews that it was Jesus who had made him well.
 16 For this reason, the Jews were persecuting Jesus, because He was doing these things on the Sabbath.
 17 But He answered them, “My Father is working until now, and I Myself am working.”
 For this reason, therefore, the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God.